 For the ultimate powder hound experience, spend the day exploring the slopes with one of Queenstown’s heliskiing operations.
 The helicopter ride up to the Southern Alps is spectacular, and there are plenty of fresh tracks to be made in the untouched snow.

 The winter buzz starts each season with the Queenstown Winter Festival and many of the world’s best skiers, boarders and entertainers come to show off their talents at Winter Games NZ.
 Queenstown’s winter offering is rounded off by sophisticated accommodation options to suit all budgets, high quality services including ski hire and transport, and delicious food and wine options to close the day.

 Browse snow activities in Queenstown.

-Browse cycling and mountain biking activities in Queenstown.
+Browse mountain biking activities in Queenstown.

 Browse walking & hiking activities in Queenstown.

 Home of Champions